Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 });
 ```

-### Data partition
+### Data partitioning by tenant

 There are two common scenarios regarding data partition on a multi-tenant app.
 Having a separate database for each tenant or having a single database and using the **tenantId** to distinguish the data from each tenant.
 In this sample, we used the single database approach to save the todo items.

-`TodoListController.cs` have basic CRUD actions for `TodoItem` and each operation takes into account the signed user's **tenantId** to separate data from each tenant.
+`TodoListController.cs` have basic CRUD actions for `todoItem` and each operation takes into account the signed user's **tenantId** to separate data from each tenant.
 The tenantId can be found in the user' claims.

 ### Microsoft Graph token by tenant

 If a multi-tenant app needs to acquire a token from Graph to read data from the signed user's tenant, the token must be issued with their tenantId authority and not where the application is registered.
-This feature is being showed on the **Edit** action result on `TodoListController.cs`.
+This feature is being showed on the **Edit** action result on `todoListController.cs`.

 ```csharp
 var userTenant = User.GetTenantId();